KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ![](research-sprint/mobile-phones-subscriptions-world-bank.png)

-Furthermore, the work of Benedict Evans on behalf of A16Z shows that...
+In the Mobile is Eating the World slidedeck, Benedict Evans on behalf of A16Z shows that...

 http://a16z.com/2014/10/28/mobile-is-eating-the-world